 - Plug in your dongle and do not install any of the software that it came with, but ensure you let plug and play finish trying to install it.
 If you’ve already installed the software drivers it came with previously, uninstall them first.

 - Open the newly created sdrsharp folder.
 Find the file zadig.exe.
 Right click this file and select “Run as administrator” if using Windows Vista/7/8.
 If you are using Windows XP, download the XP version from this page.
+If you are on Windows 8 you may get signed driver issues.
+To get around this we recommend downloading and using the newer Zadig version 2.1 from here.

 - In Zadig, go to Options->List All Devices and make sure this option is checked.